 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.

-- I use both Mexican cheese and muenster in this recipe.
-You can omit the muenster if you like but I really like how smooth and mild the taste is and it melts like a dream.
+• I use both Mexican cheese and muenster in this recipe.
+You can omit the muenster if you like, but I like how smooth and mild the taste is, and it melts like a dream.

-- I also cut up pre-washed baby spinach just because I like the spinach in smaller bites, but you can use as is.
+• Spinach goes well with crab so I use pre-washed baby spinach.
+I like to cut the spinach in smaller bites, but you can use it as is.

-- One of my best purchases was my cast iron wok I got from Le Creuset.
+• One of my best purchases was my cast iron wok from Le Creuset.
 I sauté all my veggies in this pan and never would be without it.
 But if you don’t have a regular wok, just use a sauté pan instead.
-I actually got a second wok at a thrift store and if you want to read how it came about and the ridiculously low price I paid, click here.

 How to make spinach and crab quesadillas